Felton Early Psychosis Program

 The program uses evidence-based practices and fidelity monitoring to train their teams.
 Their goal is to 1) identify schizophrenic patients at the disorder’s early stages and 2) help participants become stable, goal-oriented, and independent within 2 years of entering the program.
 This proactive approach to mental illness was first developed abroad, but has been applied slowly in the United States.

 The original program received funding from the California Mental Health Services Act (MHSA) in 2004.
-Felton also received the Centers for Medicare & Medicaid Services (CMS) Health Care Innovations Awards (HCIA) to expand its programs to additional locations.
+Felton also received a Centers for Medicare & Medicaid Services (CMS) Health Care Innovation Award (HCIA) to expand its programs to additional locations.

 This video features interviews from Felton Early Psychosis Program staff and graduates at their program's 10-year celebration.